 The growing market of mobile apps includes mental and behavioral health-related apps that could be used to supplement psychological services.

-Dr. Keely Kolmes, a psychologist pioneer in the professional use of social media, answers questions related to establishing social media policy for a psychology practice.
+Keely Kolmes, PsyD, a psychologist pioneer in the professional use of social media, answers questions related to establishing social media policy for a psychology practice.

 Automating Your Practice, Part 1:

 Important factors to consider in automating a practice, including making effective use of technology to handle routine administrative tasks.